enkidevs/curriculum/javascript/core/functions-ii/functions-are-objects.md

 This means that we can also pass function as arguments into other functions (the passed in functions are usually called "callbacks").

-A somewhat contrived example would be, if we were creating a calculator, we could pass different calculation expressions into the `calc` function and avoid repeating the console logging code:
+Consider this example: if we were creating a calculator, we could pass different calculation expressions into the `calc` function and avoid repeating the console logging code:

 ```js
 function calc(expression){